SethMusker/sethmusker.github.io/README.md

 6. To preview the draft, knit the document and run `bundle exec jekyll serve --drafts`
 7. To finalise, copy the knitted markdown file into _posts.
     - run `bundle exec jekyll serve` to preview the website
-8. Push changes to github to update the website online.
+8. Commit and push changes to github to update the website online.